 Catching crappie gets easier when the fish move into the spawning stage because the fish hit at anything moving into their bedding area.
-A wide variety of jigs in a myriad of colors will catch spawning crappie because the fish are not really feeding but just protecting their beds from intruders.
+A wide variety of jigs in myriad colors will catch spawning crappie because the fish are not really feeding but just protecting their beds from intruders.

 The spring crappie spawning period offers the best opportunity to catch fish shallow, but fishing can be spotty at times.
 Casting jigs to the bank will catch fish when the weather is stable or before a storm.
-However you need to flip or dip a jig during a cold front that causes crappie to burrow into shallow cover.
+However, you need to flip or dip a jig during a cold front that causes crappie to burrow into shallow cover.

 Updated February 7th, 2022 at 3:07 AM CT